 People with ADHD struggle with their executive functions.
 These include working memory, planning, focus, and self-regulation.
 In life, these look like managing time, schedules, and getting things done.
 They are the “mental load” of life.

 Many ADHD couples have conflicts about mental load.
 When one partner (often the one without ADHD) handles more of the mundane parts of life, resentment can build.
 Over time, their responsibilities increase.
-Here’s the problem: it’s not that it’s impossible for the ADHD person to carry the load; it’s more that an unspoken interaction has just shifted tasks onto the other person’s plate.
+Here’s the problem: it’s not that the ADHD person can’t carry the load; it’s more that an unspoken interaction has just shifted tasks onto the other person’s plate.

 Rebuilding Emotional Connection

-If a relationship is distant, rebuilding an emotional connection is critical and possible.
-It takes time and effort but is within reach.
+If a close relationship or marriage is distant, rebuilding an emotional connection is critical and possible.
+It takes time and effort, but it is within reach.
 The best way to improve connection is to start with communication.
 How are you interacting as a couple?
 Do you fight and then not speak for days?
 It can feel impossible to figure out who will do the laundry when no one is talking.

 Regulate